MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

    + Windows instructions: [Installation steps](../install/r-server-install-windows.md) | [Offline steps](../install/r-server-install-windows-offline.md)

-     For _SQL Server Machine Learning Services_, you must also manually install .NET Core 1.1 and add a registry key called `H_KEY_LOCAL_MACHINE\SOFTWARE\R Server\Path` with a value of the parent path to the R\_SERVER or PYTHON\_SERVER folder (for example, `C:\Program Files\Microsoft SQL Server\140`).
+     For _SQL Server Machine Learning Services_, you must also manually install .NET Core 1.1 and add a registry key called 'H_KEY_LOCAL_MACHINE\SOFTWARE\R Server\Path' with a value of the parent path to the R\_SERVER or PYTHON\_SERVER folder (for example, C:\Program Files\Microsoft SQL Server\140\).

    + Linux instructions: [Installation steps](../install/r-server-install-linux-server.md) | [Offline steps](../install/r-server-install-linux-offline.md)

 1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges (Windows) or root/sudo privileges (Linux) so you can begin to configure a one-box setup.

     >[!NOTE]
+    >To bypass the interactive configuration steps, specify the following argument and ['admin' password](../deployr/../operationalize/configure-authentication.md#local) when launching the utility:
+    >-silentoneboxinstall myPassword.
-    >Bypass the interactive configuration steps using the argument `-silentoneboxinstall` and specifying a password for [the local 'admin' account](../deployr/../operationalize/configure-authentication.md#local) when you launch the administration utility.
-If you choose this method, you can skip the next three substeps.
-For Machine Learning Server 9.2 on Windows, for example, the syntax might be:
-    `dotnet Microsoft.MLServer.Utils.AdminUtil\Microsoft.MLServer.Utils.AdminUtil.dll -silentoneboxinstall my-password`.
-Learn about all command-line switches for this script, [here](../operationalize/configure-use-admin-utility.md#switch).
+    >If you choose this method, you can skip the next three substeps.
+Learn more about command-line switches for this script, [here](../operationalize/configure-use-admin-utility.md#switch).

     1. Choose the option to **Configure server**.